maryada6/shapes/README.md

 ## Problem description

-A library to calculate perimeter of rectangle with sides of lengths a and b.
+A library to calculate perimeter and area of rectangle with sides of lengths a and b.

 ## Development environment setup